Everything we know so far about Gran Turismo 7

 Gran Turismo 7 Resolution and frame rate

-Again, this is currently unknown, but resolution and frame rate are already big talking points for the next-gen consoles.
-But it wouldn't be at all unlikely for Gran Turismo 7 to support both native 4K and 60 FPS.
-Other titles have already been confirmed with this magic combination, and you'd hope Sony would be swinging for that mark with one of its crown jewels.
+Gran Turismo 7 is aiming to hit 60FPS with 4K resolution and HDR support on PS5.
+While the PS4 is less powerful, it can still deliver some fantastic performance and resolution in games.

-GT Sport hit a native 1800p with upscaling to 4K on the PS4 Pro and while it didn't manage a constant 60 FPS, it certainly hit the mark.
+GT Sport hit a native 1800p with upscaling to 4K on the PS4 Pro, and while it didn't manage a constant 60 FPS, it certainly hit the mark.
 Racing titles don't suffer as badly as something like a first-person shooter with a lower frame rate, but it will need to be consistent.

 Gran Turismo 7 and PlayStation VR

-So far there's been no news on support for PlayStation VR on the PS5, so there's nothing concrete to go on.
-However, GT Sport supports the current incarnation, albeit in a limited fashion, so assuming there's a future for Sony's VR platform you'd likely assume Gran Turismo 7 is to be part of the plans.
+So far, there's been little news on support for PlayStation VR on the PS5, so there's nothing concrete to go on in terms of which games hit the device.
+However, GT Sport supports the current incarnation, albeit in a limited fashion, so assuming there's a future for Sony's VR platform, you'd likely assume Gran Turismo 7 is to be part of the plans.

 Even though it's limited in scope, the GT Sport implementation of VR is excellent.
-Hopefully it gets expanded upon with Gran Turismo 7.
+Hopefully, it gets expanded upon with Gran Turismo 7.

 The return of a fan favorite circuit

-With only a three minute trailer to go on, actual details are scarce.
-But one bombshell was dropped immediately: Trial Mountain is back!
-Something of a fan favorite, the fictional circuit didn't make the cut for GT Sport but is clearly back for the next full sequel.
+Something that fans immediately picked up on in its initial trailer is that Trial Mountain is back.
+A fan favorite, the fictional circuit didn't make the cut for GT Sport but is clearly back for the next full sequel.

-It seems as though it won't be quite as remembered, nevertheless, long time fans of the series will be delighted to see the return of the mountain.
+It seems as though it won't be quite as remembered.
+Nevertheless, long-time fans of the series will be delighted to see the return of the mountain.

-Trial Mountain is also joined by circuits that we know of so far such as Northern Isle Speedway, Willow Springs and one of the fastest speedways on earth, Daytona.
+Trial Mountain is also joined by circuits that we know of so far, such as Northern Isle Speedway, Willow Springs, High-Speed Ring, and one of the fastest speedways on earth, Daytona.

 Gran Turismo 7 Cars